Friedrichshain-Kreuzberg Museum

 How long should I spend visiting?

-A visit typically takes about 1-2 hours, but you can adjust based on your interest in the exhibits.
+A visit typically takes around two hours, depending on your interest in the exhibitions.

 Is photography allowed?